 43. Notification as to grant of licence

+(1) This section applies if an application for the grant of a licence has been made under section 40 or 40A.

+(2A) If —

+(a) the applicant has given any further information as and when required by the Minister under section 41(2); and

+(b) the Minister is satisfied that the area comprised in the block, or any one or more of the blocks, specified in the application contains petroleum,

-(1) Where an application for the grant of a licence has been made under section 40 or 40A and the applicant has furnished any further information as and when required by the Minister under section 41(2), the Minister, by instrument in writing served on the applicant shall inform the applicant that he is prepared to grant to the applicant a licence in respect of the blocks specified in the application.
+the Minister shall, by written notice served on the applicant, inform the applicant that the Minister is prepared to grant to the applicant a licence in respect of the block or blocks as to which the Minister is satisfied as mentioned in paragraph (b).

-(2) An instrument under subsection (1) shall —
+(2) A notice under subsection (2A) shall —

 (a) contain a summary of the conditions subject to which the licence is to be granted;

-(b) if the instrument relates to an application for a secondary licence, specify the rate of royalty determined by the Minister in pursuance of section 42(1); and
+(b) if the notice relates to an application for a secondary licence, specify the rate of royalty determined by the Minister in pursuance of section 42(1); and

 (c) contain a statement to the effect that the application will lapse if the applicant does not make a request under section 44(1) in respect of the grant of the licence.

+(3) If the Minister decides not to grant to the applicant a licence in respect of the block, or any of the blocks, specified in the application because —

+(a) the applicant has failed to comply with a requirement made by the Minister under section 41(2); or

+(b) the Minister is not satisfied that the area comprised in the block, or any of the blocks, contains petroleum,

+the Minister shall, by written notice served on the applicant, inform the applicant of the Minister’s decision and the reasons for the decision.

 [Section 43 amended by No. 12 of 1990 s.
 178; No. 28 of 1994 s.
-92.]
+92; No. 42 of 2010 s.
+98.]

 44. Grant of licence

-(1) An applicant on whom there has been served an instrument under section 43(1) may, within a period of 3 months after the date of service of the instrument on him, or within such further period, not exceeding 3 months, as the Minister, on application in writing served on him before the expiration of the first-mentioned period of 3 months, allows, by instrument in writing served on the Minister, request the Minister to grant to him the licence referred to in the first-mentioned instrument.
+(1) An applicant on whom there has been served a notice under section 43(2A) may, within a period of 3 months after the date of service of the notice on him, or within such further period, not exceeding 3 months, as the Minister, on application in writing served on him before the expiration of the first-mentioned period of 3 months, allows, by instrument in writing served on the Minister, request the Minister to grant to him the licence referred to in the notice.

-(2) Where an applicant on whom there has been served an instrument under section 43(1) has made a request under subsection (1) within the period applicable under subsection (1), the Minister shall grant to the applicant a production licence for petroleum in respect of the blocks specified in the application.
+(2) Where an applicant on whom there has been served a notice under section 43(2A) has made a request under subsection (1) within the period applicable under subsection (1), the Minister shall grant to the applicant a production licence for petroleum in respect of the block or blocks as to which the Minister is satisfied as mentioned in section 43(2A)(b).

 (3) A secondary licence shall not be granted to a permittee or lessee in respect of any one or more of the blocks that constitute a location unless —